What do the clubs say they stand for?

 It is the belief in such values that can be the tipping point that persuades us to get off the couch where we watch football like a stoned jellyfish to spending hundreds of dollars on merchandise so we can scream abuse and yell all decked out in club colours.

 Because slogans are part of a club’s traditions and aspirations, a great deal can be learnt from the slogans each club comes up with from year to year.
-The feral club that we sometimes refer to as Collingwood tends to stick to ‘side by side we stick together.’
+The feral club that we sometimes refer to as Collingwood likes ‘side by side we stick together.’
 This is obviously a reference to the supporters’ poor dental hygiene that has resulted in their teeth sticking together with plaque.
 The implication being that supporters need to proud of their inferiority.
 Signing up for a Collingwood membership is an extension of that.

 Port Adelaide is another club that tends to lack imagination when it comes to slogans.
 It sticks to, ‘We are Port Adelaide.’
 This is helpful for the Power supporters who might have otherwise thought the club was Port Augusta or Warrnambool.